Skip Navigation

 Dine Al Fresco in Alexandria

-With over 200 independent restaurants, settle in for dinner along Alexandria’s waterfront with many new al fresco dining options.”
+Settle in for dinner along Alexandria’s waterfront at independent eateries and al fresco dining options.

 Explore the Waterfront

-Spend time at the Old Town Waterfront and enjoy a host of outdoor activities; Take a picture in front of the I Love You art installation, have a picnic at one of Alexandria’s public parks or take a self-guided tour along the African American Heritage Trail.
+Spend time at the Old Town waterfront and enjoy a host of outdoor activities; check out the annual riverside public art installation, have a picnic at one of Alexandria’s public parks or take a self-guided tour along the African American Heritage Trail.

 A smiling family enjoys ice cream while walking on a sunny cobblestone sidewalk in front of Pop’s Old Fashioned Ice Cream Company, with other people relaxing on benches nearby.